spilliams/terrascope/README.md

 ## Example Monorepo

 The main configuration file for the monorepo is `terraboots.hcl`.
-This defines where our root configurations live.
+This defines where our root configurations live, as well as what `scope`s our monorepo deals with.

-Each of these roots has its own `terraboots.hcl` which contains configuration details about that root.
+Each of the roots has its own `terraboots.hcl` which contains configuration details about that root.
+This includes what `scope`s apply to the root, and what dependencies the root might have.

 The main concept to terraboots is that it expects you to manage your platform with many small terraform root configurations.
 You do this through `scope`s that